 - Click Finish to confirm and start extending.

-Expand C drive with non-adjacent Unallocated space
+Extend C drive with nonadjacent Unallocated space in Windows 10/11

-Step 2: Right click drive C and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.
+Step 2: Right click C: drive and select "Resize/Move Volume" again, drag right border towards right in the pop-up window.

 Watch the video how to extend C drive in Windows 11/10 with Unallocated space: